hyperledger/fabric/docs/source/certs_management.md

 **Enrollment** – An identity based on the registration username and password.
 The enrollment contains a public/private key pair and an X.509 certificate issued by the organization Certificate Authority (CA).
 The certificate encodes roles and attributes from the registration.

 **Identity** - A public certificate and its private key used for encryption.
-The public certificate is the X.509 certificate from the CA, while the private key is issued and stored by the MSP.
+The public certificate is the X.509 certificate issued by the CA, while the private key is stored out of band, on a secure storage.

 ### Certificate Types